LevinJ/Supply-demand-forecasting/README.md

 Supply-demand forecasting helps to predict the gap of drivers and riders at a certain time period in a specific geographic area, and it is critical to enabling Didi to maximize utilization of drivers and ensure that riders can always get a car whenever and wherever they may need a ride.

+When I learned of the challenge announcement, I just completed all the required courses in Udacity Machine Learning Nanodegree.
+It¡¯s exciting to choose this competition as my Capstone project, practice and consolidate what I¡¯ve learned throughout the Nanodegree program by tackling a real world problem, and what¡¯s more, in a highly competitive ongoing contest!

 This project report describes my solution for this competition.

 The best score in Di-Tech challenge leaderboard is about 0.39.
 Our final modelâ€™s score is 0.42.